CIBC-Internal/python/Doc/library/io.rst

 .. class:: BytesIO([initial_bytes])

-   A stream implementation using an in-memory bytes buffer.
+   A binary stream using an in-memory bytes buffer.
 It inherits :class:`BufferedIOBase`.
 The buffer is discarded when the :meth:`~IOBase.close` method is called.

-   The argument *initial_bytes* contains optional initial :class:`bytes` data.
+   The optional argument *initial_bytes* is a :term:`bytes-like object` that contains initial data.

    :class:`BytesIO` provides or overrides these methods in addition to those from :class:`BufferedIOBase` and :class:`IOBase`: